 The relevant exception is not limited to IP addresses and might be for specific users (using the UserPrincipalName field) or Apps (using the AppDisplayName).

-Or, to implement a more fine-grained exception when applicable, to reduce the chance for false negatives, by combining attributes:
+To implement a more fine-grained exception when applicable, and reduce the chance for false negatives, combine attributes.
+This will create an exception only if both values appear in the same alert:

 The third use case described above, excluding IP ranges used by the organization, requires subnet exclusion.
 The following examples show how to exclude subnets.
 Note that since the ipv_lookup operator is an enrichment operator and not a filtering operator, the filtering is actually done in the following line by inspecting those events for which a match was not made.